yorkie-team/yorkie-js-sdk/tools/create-yorkie-app/README.md

 Open the browser and go to the URL that is printed in the terminal.

-Note that you are sharing the Yorkie server with other create-yorkie-app users.
+## Note

+Yorkie API key or local server is necessary to run each example.
-If you want to configure own local Yorkie server, refer to [this README](../../examples/README.md).
+You can create and manage your projects and API keys at [Yorkie Dashboard](https://yorkie.dev/dashboard).
+If you want to configure your own server, refer to [this README](../../examples/README.md).